rmetzler/bliki/wiki/ethics/linkedin-intro.md

 worse.

 The software industry is young, and immature, and wealthy.
-There is no ethics body to complain to; had the developers of Intro said "no", they would very likely have been replaced by another round of developers who would help LinkedIn violate their users' privacy.
+There is no ethics body to complain to; had the developers of Intro said “no,” they would very likely have been replaced by another round of developers who would help LinkedIn violate their users' privacy.
 That does not excuse LinkedIn; their product is vile, and must not be tolerated in the market.